U.S. investors closely monitoring Pimco after internal strife

 "You're talking a lot of depth (of the bench).
 It's not driven by two people," said Stanley McDivitt, the systems' retirement administrator.

-Other investors said they were not in a rush to make changes to their allocations to Pimco, which is owned by German financial services company Allianz SE (ALVG.DE).
+Other investors said they were not in a rush to make changes to their allocations.

 The Florida State Board of Administration spokesman Dennis MacKee said it placed Pimco on its watch list as a routine procedure, which it followed for any firm that was undergoing management shifts.